David-Else/developer-workstation-setup-script-debian/README.md

 >    ```
 >
 > 3. Press Ctrl-x or F10 to continue.

+> [!NOTE]
+> - Do not provide any details for the root account, your user account will then have administrative rights.
+> - Leave Gnome as the default desktop environment.
+> - You may need to remove `cdrom` from `/etc/apt/sources.list` after installation.

 2. Open the terminal and run the following command to install Ansible, git, and Flatpak:
    ```sh